CarsonDavis/CarsonDavis.github.io/_posts/2024-08-11-whetstones.md

 As you gain experience, you will be able to remove almost all of the burr on your finishing stone.
 But there is a reason craftsmen who require absolute sharpness (like woodworkers and barbers) have been using strops for thousands of years.
 Finishing your sharpening with a strop will remove the last microburr and result in a clean and strong edge that will cut better and last longer.

 These days, strops are typically loaded with a fine diamond compound that serves as a mild abrasive to remove the last bit of burr and polish the edge.
-Such a strop can also use it to maintain a razor edge in between sharpenings.
+Such a strop can also be used to maintain a razor edge in between sharpenings.
 I will often go months without a real sharpening, only using a diamond-loaded balsa wood strop.

 |                                                                                                            | Min  | Upgr | Mine |